raspberrypilearning/turing-test-lessons/Lesson-3/lesson-plan-3.md

 ###Introduction

-This lesson will give an introduction to Python Programming by writing a simple program to gain user input, and then print statements to the screen.
-It is a step up from using a visual programing language and Scratch could be used instead.
+This lesson will teach students how to take their chatting robot programs, that currently print the conversation to the screen and turn them into speaking robots where they can hear their robot ask the question.
+Students will need access to heaphones in order to hear the sounds.
+You may also require a speaker to demonstrate to the class.

 ### Learning Objectives